siddhantgoel/streaming-form-data/README.md

 ```

 In case you prefer cloning the Github repository and installing manually, please
-note that `develop` is the development branch, so `stable` is what you should be
+note that `master` is the development branch, so `stable` is what you should be
 working with.

 ## Usage